Princess Juliane of Saxe-Coburg-Saalfeld: Life in Russia

+Constantine himself would say about his choice "if it must be so.
+I will marry the little ape; it dances very prettily."

-After the young Grand Duke chose Juliane, she began her training as a consort.
+After the young grand duke chose Juliane, she began her training as a consort.
 On 2 February 1796, the 14-year-old German princess took the name of Anna Feodorovna in a Russian Orthodox baptismal ceremony and 24 days later, on 26 February, she and Konstantin were married.
 The Empress died nine months later, on 6 November.
-By virtue of her wedding, she was awarded with the Grand Cross of the Imperial Order of Saint Catherine and the Order of Saint John of Jerusalem.
+By virtue of her wedding, Anna was awarded with the Grand Cross of the Imperial Order of Saint Catherine and the Order of Saint John of Jerusalem.

-This union, in connection with the wedding of her brother Leopold with Princess Charlotte Augusta of Wales, made the little Duchy of Saxe-Coburg the dynastic heart of Europe.
+This union, in connection with the wedding of Anna's brother Leopold and Princess Charlotte Augusta of Wales, made the little Duchy of Saxe-Coburg the dynastic heart of Europe.
 In addition, thanks to relations with the Russian Empire, Saxe-Coburg was relatively safe during the Napoleonic Wars.
 However, on a personal level, the marriage was deeply unhappy.
-Konstantin, known to be a violent man and fully dedicated to his military career, made his young wife intensely miserable.
+Konstantin, known to be a violent man and fully dedicated to his military career, made Anna intensely miserable.

 In the meanwhile, the young grand duchess began to grow up and became more and more attractive to the Russian court, who nicknamed her the "Rising Star".
 This made Konstantin extremely jealous, even of his own brother Alexander.
 He forbade Anna to leave her room, and when she had the opportunity to come out, Konstantin took her away.
 Countess Golovina recalled: The married life of Anna Fyodorovna was hard and impossible to maintain [...] in her modesty, she needed the friendship of Elizabeth Alexeievna (Louise of Baden, wife of her brother-in-law Alexander), who was able to smooth things out between the frequent quarrelling spouses...".
 During the difficult years in the Russian court, Anna became close to Grand Duchess Elizabeth, of similar age.

 In 1799 Anna left Russia for medical treatment and didn't want to return.
 She went to her family in Coburg; however, they didn't support her, as they feared for the reputation of the Ducal family and their finances.
 Anna left Coburg to have a water cure; but at the same time, the St Petersburg's court made their own plans.
 Under the pressure of the Imperial family and her own relatives, the Grand Duchess was forced to return to Russia.
 In October 1799 the weddings of Grand Duchesses Alexandra and Elena were celebrated.
 Anna was forced to attend.

 The assassination of Emperor Paul I on 23 March 1801 gave Anna an opportunity to carry out her plan to escape.
 By August of that year, her mother was informed that the grand duchess was seriously ill.
 Once informed about her daughter's health, Duchess Augusta came to visit her.
 In order to have a better treatment she took Anna to Coburg, with the consent of both the new Emperor Alexander I and Grand Duke Konstantin.
 Once she arrived to her homeland, Anna refused to come back.
 She never returned to Russia.